rocky-linux/documentation/docs/gemstones/git/git_pull_vs_git_fetch.md

 ### Git Pull

 Git Pull downloads changes and merges them into your current branch.
-Useful for quickly updating your local branch with changes from the remote repository.
+It is useful for quickly updating your local branch with changes from the remote repository.

 1. Pull and Merge Changes**:
      ```